Fortyseven/Notebook/README.md

 * <a href="http://quassel-irc.org/">Quassel</a> - Always be on IRC.
 Even when you're not.
 * <a href="http://keepass.info/">KeePass</a> - I finally broke down and decided to throw my trust behind a password vault.
 Terrific Windows client.
 * <a href="http://virtuawin.sourceforge.net/">VirtuaWin</a> - If you're doing the virtual desktop thing, you're doing it with this.
 At least until Windows 10 comes out, supposedly.
+* <a href="http://www.revouninstaller.com/">Revo Uninstaller</a> - Despite suffering from "scammy looking bloatware" syndrome, lately, the free version (you have to dig for it...) is still a terrific uninstallation tool.

 ## Android - Non-Games